danade002/Chat_Application/README.txt

-This Application is a mini chat application interface.
+This Application is a mini chat application interface with chat between the Server and the Client.

+The Client connect to the server through the host name.

+The server see the IP address when successfully connected.